Your 2020 Action Plan

 If you’re stuck in the revolving debt cycle it’s worth looking at your options to get yourself out of the never ending spinning wheel.

-Credit card interest rates are suspected to continue to increase in 2019.
-If you’re carrying a credit card balance, rising rates will impact how much you’re paying every month.
+Credit card interest rates can change with little notice.
+If you’re carrying a credit card balance, changing rates will impact how much you’re paying every month.
 Moreover, that high balance is impacting your credit utilization ratio (an important credit score factor!) and that could be dragging your credit score down, ultimately impacting your ability to qualify for affordable credit in the future.

 Pledge to pay off your debts now and you’ll be able to keep more money in your wallet to spend on what’s important to you.
 Plus, it can help improve your credit score.